PhantomStr/swagger-to-retrofit/README.md

 ### setup
 need prepare pom with parameter com.phantomstr.testing.tool.swagger2retrofit.swagger2retrofit.commandline<br>
 where <br>
--u or --url path to swagger api<br>
+-u or --url : path to swagger api<br>
--mp or --modelsPackage package where will be compiled models<br>
+-mp or --modelsPackage : package where will be compiled models<br>
--sp or --servicePackage package where will be compiled services<br>
+-sp or --servicePackage : package where will be compiled services<br>
--ar or --apiRoot root of api.
+-ar or --apiRoot : root of api.
 Will be removed from path start<br>
+-sf or --serviceFilters : regexp filter of generated services

 **example:**
 ```xml